-Know how his/her financial need was determined and how much of it, as determined by the college, was met.
-This process includes how costs for tuition and fees, transportation, books and supplies, and miscellaneous personal expenses are included in his/her student budget.
+Know how their financial need was determined and how much of it, as determined by the college, was met.
+This process includes how costs for tuition and fees, transportation, books and supplies, and miscellaneous personal expenses are included in their student budget.

-Know if he/she has a student loan, the terms of the loan, such as interest rate, the total amount that must be repaid, the length of time allowed for repayment, when repayment must start, cancellation provisions, deferment and forbearance possibilities, and any special consolidation or refinancing options.
+Know if they have a student loan, the terms of the loan, such as interest rate, the total amount that must be repaid, the length of time allowed for repayment, when repayment must start, cancellation provisions, deferment and forbearance possibilities, and any special consolidation or refinancing options.

-Appeal his/her financial aid award if he/she feels there are special circumstances that were not originally taken into consideration.
+Appeal their financial aid award if they feel there are special circumstances that were not originally taken into consideration.

-Know how the college determines whether he/she is making satisfactory academic progress and what happens if he/she is not.
+Know how the college determines whether they are making satisfactory academic progress and what happens if they are not.

-Know how and when his/her financial aid will be disbursed.
+Know how and when their financial aid will be disbursed.

-Know the college's refund policies; the portion, if any, of tuition and fees that is refunded to the student if he/she withdraws before the end of the term; and the portion, if any, of the financial aid he/she received that must be paid back immediately if he/she withdraws before the end of the term.
+Know the college's refund policies; the portion, if any, of tuition and fees that is refunded to the student if they withdraw before the end of the term; and the portion, if any, of the financial aid they received that must be paid back immediately if they withdraw before the end of the term.

-Expect that all information reported by him/her and/or his/her family will remain confidential and will not be released without his/her written consent according to the Family Educational Rights and Privacy Act (FERPA).
+Expect that all information reported by him/her and/or their family will remain confidential and will not be released without their written consent according to the Family Educational Rights and Privacy Act (FERPA).

-Examine (in the presence of a financial aid counselor) his/her financial aid records which are maintained in the Office of Financial Aid.
+Examine (in the presence of a financial aid counselor) their financial aid records which are maintained in the Office of Financial Aid.